 Regardless of whether you’re making a one-off change or planning a new experiment, it must be supported by research.
 Researched test ideas always outperform vague guessing.
 If an idea is unresearched, then either confirm it with research or remove it.

 In order to make sure you’re prioritizing sensibly, you should dive into each design decision and understand how easy it is to make, what potential impact it might have, and how well it fits with your business’s strategy.

 Each of these parameters is scored from 0 to 10.
 Then you add them up, and the final score determines what to pursue first.
 Easy!

 Parameter 1: Feasibility

 First, how easy is it to build the thing?
-Note that high scores are good in our prioritization method, so we’ll be starting from 10 (representing the easiest possible implementation) and working our way down to 0.
+Note that high scores are good, so we’ll be starting from 10 (representing the easiest possible implementation) and working our way down to 0.

 If you’re using a framework to build it yourself

 The easiest tests are the ones that you can build yourself in your experimentation framework.

 - If you’re making strictly copy changes or removing semantically-scoped elements, score a 10.
 You can do this yourself in your sleep.